green-vulcano/gv-engine/gv-karaf-autoconfigurator/README.md

 # HOW TO USE:

-Open a terminal in the current folder, then run:
+Open a terminal in the same folder that contains **gv-karaf-conf**, then run:
  ```sh
 ./gv-karaf-conf <KARAF_HOME>
 ```